mcmanyika/LoadMaster/docs/setup/GOOGLE_PLACES_SETUP.md

 4. Start typing a city name (e.g., "Dallas")
 5. You should see autocomplete suggestions appear

+### 7. Automatic Miles Calculation

+When you select both Origin and Destination cities from the autocomplete suggestions, the Miles field will automatically calculate and populate with the driving distance between the two cities.

+**How it works:**
+- Select a city from autocomplete for Origin
+- Select a city from autocomplete for Destination
+- The Miles field will automatically calculate the distance (rounded to nearest mile)
+- A loading spinner will appear in the Miles field while calculating
+- The calculation uses Google's Distance Matrix API for accurate driving distances

+**Note:** Miles are only auto-calculated when cities are selected from autocomplete.
+If you type cities manually, you'll need to enter miles manually as well.

 ## Features

 - **City-only suggestions**: The autocomplete is restricted to cities, not full addresses
 - **US cities**: By default, restricted to US cities (can be modified in `PlacesAutocomplete.tsx`)
 - **Formatted output**: Results are formatted as "City, ST" (e.g., "Dallas, TX")
 - **Clear button**: Users can easily clear the input field
+- **Automatic miles calculation**: When both Origin and Destination are selected from autocomplete, the Miles field automatically calculates the driving distance

 ## Troubleshooting